N129BZ/chartserver/README.md

 # Aviation navigation charts using OpenLayers mapping via GPS coordinates from Stratux

-**Off-line Web-based VFR Chart map application built with node.js express and openlayers, uses ol.Map, vfrsec.mbtiles database and polls Stratux GPS/AHRS data to plot ownship position and heading over US VFR sectional charts.
+**Off-line Web-based VFR Chart map application built with node.js express and openlayers, uses ol.Map, vfrsec.mbtiles database and polls Stratux GPS/AHRS data to plot ownship position and heading over US VFR sectional charts or the mbtiles database of your choice.
 Basic "moving map" functionality.
 Also saves position data in a separate history database at user-defined intervals.**

 ###
 Requires vfrsec.mbtiles database to be placed in the ./public/data/ folder